 A man-shaped pin-badge has graced the lapel of almost every football manager and Sky Sports pundit in recent years.
 Now the same 'Man of Men' logo appears in the squad number on all EFL players' shirts.
 But just who is the man and what's it all about?
-Preston North End manager Simon Grayson explains all, including the very personal reasons he has for wearing the badge.
+Sunderland manager Simon Grayson explains all, including the very personal reasons he has for wearing the badge.

 "I’m proud to wear my 'Man of Men' pin-badge on the touchline every game to raise awareness," says Simon Grayson, one of many LMA members who wear our badge.